-Apoquel (oclacitinib tablet) is an FDA-Approved medication that treats acute and chronic pruritus in dogs and provides fast-acting relief from its symptoms.
-Though pruritus can be caused by skin disease, cancer, and other conditions- this treatment is specifically formulated to fight pruritus associated with skin allergies.
-It can also be taken in conjunction with other medications meant to treat your dog’s seasonal allergies as directed by your veterinarian.
+Apoquel (oclacitinib) is an FDA-Approved medication that provides fast-acting relief from its symptoms and treats acute and chronic pruritus in dogs.
+Apoquel is specifically formulated to relieve itchiness associated with skin allergies.
+It can also be taken in conjunction with other medications meant to treat your dog's seasonal allergies as directed by your veterinarian.

 Apoquel starts working within 4 hours of administering the first dose and controls itching within 24 hours.
-To ensure that it’s easy to administer the proper dosage to your dog, this treatment comes in three different dosages, each of which is sold individually, in packs of 100.
+To ensure that it's easy to administer the proper dosage to your dog, this treatment comes in three different dosages.
+Each dosage is sold per tablet, in 20 count, or 100 count bottles.

 The dose of Apoquel (oclacitinib maleate) tablets is 0.18 to 0.27 mg oclacitinib/lb (0.4 to 0.6 mg oclacitinib/kg) body weight, administered orally, twice daily for up to 14 days, and then administered once daily for maintenance therapy.
 Apoquel may be administered with or without food.